0xEigenLabs/0xEigenLabs.github.io/src/guides/trustless-bridge.md

 Leaf := amount and public key(pk_l1)
 Merkle Proof := <Leaf, merkle path>
 ```

-The Bridge.sol contract will call the GlobalExitRootL2.sol contract to update the new L2 EMT.
-The bridge service listens for events from the GlobalExitRootL2.sol contract to get the new GEMT root.
-The new GEMT root is submitted to the GlobalExitRoot.sol contract.
-The L1 bridge contract can get the GMT.
+After deposit, the Bridge.sol contract will call the GlobalExitRootL2.sol contract to update the new L2 EMT.
+The bridge service listens for events from the GlobalExitRootL2.sol contract to get the new rollup exit merkle tree root(REMT root).
+The new REMT root and the corresponding block number will be stored in the bridge service database.
+After each block is proved by the eigen-zeth node, the functions sequenceBatches and verifyBatches in the EigenZkVM contract will be called.
+Before calling verifyBatches, the REMT corresponding to this block will be obtained through the bridge service.
+After the verifyBatches function is successfully executed, the GEMT of the GlobalExitRoot.sol contract will be updated.

 In the L1 bridge contract, it does: